arunpariyar/destination-annapurna/README.md

 # destination-annapurna

-Destination Annapurna is a portfolio website for an adventure travel company based in Nepal that aims to make the Annapurna Region of Nepal accessible to adventure lovers all over the world.
+Destination Annapurna is a landing page for an adventure travel company based in Nepal that aims to make the Annapurna Region of Nepal accessible to adventure lovers all over the world.
 ![Destination-Annapurna](documentation/Destination%20Annapurna.png)

 This repo contains the frontend of the website built with Vue & Sass.